Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: The Custom Correlation Coefficient

 Figure~\ref{fig:ccc-3way-example} gives an interpretation, for $n_f=1$ and $n_v=3$.
-Here $n_f=1$ and $n_v=3$ so that, again, each vector has one entry which is itself a 2-vector of binary entries.
+Again, each vector has one entry which is itself a 2-vector of binary entries.
 All eight combinations of vector entries are sampled, and the counts of these triples are tallied into a table whose entries correspond to the eight possible combinations of three binary values.